Local Clustering on Complex Graphs and Complex Hypergraphs: Introduction

-One direct application of our algorithm (named \textbf{GeneralACL}) is to solve local clustering problems over hypergraphs.
-With each edge able to connect more than two vertices, hypergraphs can effectively model group interactions \cite{DBLP:journals/corr/abs-1809-09401, DBLP:conf/nips/YadatiNYNLT19, DBLP:conf/www/SunYLCMHC21, DBLP:journals/bmcbi/FengHJJKMPESTFW21, DBLP:journals/jim/XiaZHL22, DBLP:journals/kais/YangL15, DBLP:journals/kbs/WuWSFZY21, grilli2017higher, sanchez2019high, DBLP:journals/corr/abs-2410-21520}.
-As vertices in hypergraphs usually model individual instances in the real world, local clustering over hypergraphs can benefit various downstream tasks, e.g., link predictions \cite{DBLP:journals/tois/HuangCYHZ20, DBLP:journals/pami/FanZWLZGD22} and recommendations \cite{DBLP:journals/ijon/ZhuGTLCH16, DBLP:conf/smartcom/LiuHZLXH22, DBLP:journals/tnn/GattaMPPS23}.
-However, to the best of our knowledge, \textbf{there is no hypergraph local clustering algorithm that is proven to have any quadratic optimality}.
-In this work, based on our GeneralACL, we propose \textbf{HyperACL}, which takes an input hypergraph with possibly edge-dependent vertex weights (a.k.a., EDVW hypergraph, Definition \ref{df: edvw hypergraph}).
-Inheriting from GeneralACL, HyperACL can, with at least $\frac{1}{2}$ probability, find a quadratically optimal local cluster in terms of hypergraph conductance (which is defined in this work, Definition \ref{df: conductance}).
+One direct application of our GeneralACL algorithm is to solve local clustering problems over \textit{hypergraphs}~\citep{DBLP:journals/csur/AntelmiCPSSY24}, where each edge is able to connect more than two vertices.
+Through modeling group interactions, hypergraphs benefit a wide array of applications \citep{DBLP:journals/corr/abs-1809-09401, DBLP:conf/nips/YadatiNYNLT19, DBLP:journals/jim/XiaZHL22, DBLP:journals/kbs/WuWSFZY21, grilli2017higher, DBLP:journals/tois/HuangCYHZ20, DBLP:conf/smartcom/LiuHZLXH22}.
+However, to the best of our knowledge, there is no hypergraph local clustering algorithm that is proven to have any quadratic optimality.
+Based on our GeneralACL, we also propose \textbf{HyperACL}, which further extends the general hypergraph modeling with the recent proposed \textbf{e}dge-\textbf{d}ependent \textbf{v}ertex \textbf{w}eights (EDVW) hypergraph~\citep{li2024hypergraphs}, where nodes from a single hyperedge can have different weight, formal definition is given in Definition \ref{df: edvw hypergraph}.
+Inheriting from GeneralACL, HyperACL can, with at least $\frac{1}{2}$ probability, find a quadratically optimal local cluster in terms of our proposed hypergraph conductance, as illustrated in Definition \ref{df: conductance}.
+Empirically, extensive experiments on diverse datasets confirm both the efficiency and effectiveness of our algorithms.